 1. Nuts like almonds and walnuts

-There’s a large variety of nuts out there that can be great for providing vegans with the biotin they need in their body.
+There’s a large variety of nuts out there that can be great for providing vegans with the biotin they need in their bodies.
 Almonds and walnuts, whether they are raw or roasted, tend to contain a lot.
-Not only are they a great source of protein and vitamin E, a handful of these nuts will provide you with a quick and easy way to get that boost of biotin.
+Not only are they a great source of protein and vitamin E, but a handful of these nuts will also provide you with a quick and easy way to get that boost of biotin.